SANZAAR: Super Rugby to Argentina and Japan: 2016

 Further expansion was agreed in 2015 to include the Argentine Rugby Union as a full member of SANZAAR from 2016.
 Three additional teams were included in the Super Rugby competition, one each from South Africa, Argentina and Japan.
 Two regional groupings were formed: the Australasian Group, with five teams in the Australian Conference and five teams in the New Zealand Conference and the South African Group, with six South African teams, one Argentinean team and one Japanese team split into a four-team Africa 1 Conference a four-team Africa 2 Conference.

 While a Japanese team has been invited to participate in the Super Rugby competition from 2016, Japan was never a member of SANZAAR.
-2020 was also the Sunwolves team's last year in Super Rugby competition.
+2020 was also the last year Japan's team, the Sunwolves, were in the Super Rugby competition.

 In 2017, the Australian Rugby Union was rebranded to Rugby Australia.